Thwani47/blog/content/posts/nested-prompts-using-promptui.md

 $ go get -u github.com/manifoldco/promptui
 ```

-We can initialize a new CLI using the `cobra-cli` and a command to our CLI
+We can initialize a new CLI application using the `cobra-cli` and add a command to our CLI

 ```bash
 $ cobra-cli init            # initializes a new CLI application